liamnewmarch/console-shim/README.md

 `console()` shim
 ============

 Some browsers require their developer tools to be open before `console.log()` is available (particularly IE9).
-This is a shim to that:
+This is a (tiny!) shim that:

 * Allows developers to use `console.log`, `console.error`, `console.warn` and `console.info` as normal
 * Stores all log data in a buffer